bcornec/Lab-git/Docker/README.md

 ## Docker installation
 Docker is available externally from http://docs.docker.com/linux/step_one/ or using your distribution packages, or from github at https://github.com/docker/docker
-Version 18.06 is the current stable release.
+Version 19.03 is the current stable release.
 This lab requires at least version 1.7.

-Ask to your instructor which Linux distribution will be used for the Lab (Ubuntu or CentOS).
+Ask to your instructor which Linux distribution will be used for the Lab (Docker in Docker, Ubuntu or CentOS).
 Then refer to the corresponding instructions below.

 Other distributions should be as easy to deal with once the same packages have been installed using the package manager as they should be available directly (Case of most non-commercial distributions such as Debian, Fedora, Mageia, OpenSUSE, ...).
 Follow the instructions from https://docs.docker.com/engine/installation/

+### Docker in Docker installation

+As the docker image already provides the required packages, you just need to check that docker is running and at the correct minimal version.
+Go to the Check installation paragrah below for that.

 ### Ubuntu installation
 If you work on an Ubuntu environment for the Lab, you may want to use apt to do the installation of Docker with all its dependencies.
 As Ubuntu provides an old version of Docker, we will use a PPA providing a more up to date version: